Con Los Años Que Me Quedan

-Commercially, it topped the Billboard Hot Latin Songs chart in the United States.
-The accompanying music video was directed by Alberto Tolot features the artist reminiscing an old love.
-"Con Los Años Que Me Quedan" was nominated in the category of Pop Song of the Year and was acknowledged as an award-winning song at the 1995 BMI Latin Awards.
+Commercially, the song topped the Billboard Hot Latin Songs chart in the United States.
+The accompanying music video was directed by Alberto Tolot and features the artist reminiscing an old love.
+"Con Los Años Que Me Quedan" was nominated in the category of Pop Song of the Year at the 1994 Lo Nuestro Awards and was acknowledged as an award-winning song at the 1995 BMI Latin Awards.
 The song has been covered live by Puerto Rican singer José Feliciano as part of The Latin Recording Academy tribute to Estefan in 2008 and by Mexican artist Thalía for her album Habítame Siempre (2012).

 Background and composition

 In January 1993, Gloria Estefan announced that she was working on a Spanish-language album titled Mi Tierra.
 The artist had wanted to record a Spanish-language album reflecting her Cuban heritage since the beginning of her musical career.
-Before recording in English, Estefan and her band performed at Latin nightclubs;
+Before recording in English Estefan and her band performed at Latin nightclubs;

 she also remembered her grandmother teaching her old Cuban songs.
 Music had an important role in Estefan's family; her paternal grandmother was a poet, and an uncle played the flute in a salsa band.
 The singer's desire to record an album in Spanish was also influenced by her son Nayib; she wanted him to recognize his Cuban heritage.

-Mi Tierra was produced by Gloria's husband, Emilio Estefan, and fellow Miami Sound Machine members Clay Ostwald and Jorge Casas.
+Mi Tierra was produced by Gloria's husband Emilio Estefan, and fellow Miami Sound Machine members Clay Ostwald and Jorge Casas.
 Recording took place at the Crescent Moon Studios in Miami, Florida.
 Gloria penned six tracks in the album, including "Con Los Años Que Me Quedan", which she co-wrote with her husband.
 A pop bolero ballad, it speaks of a "melancholy lament".
-In the lyrics, she chants: "Con los años que me quedan yo viviré para darte amor borrando cada dolor con besos llenos de pasión como te amé por vez primera.
-Con los años que me quedan te haré olvidar cualquier error no quise herirte, mi amor, sabes que eres mi adoración y lo serás mi vida entera."
-The album booklet translates it as "With the years that I have left, I will live to give you love, I'll erase every hurt, with kisses filled with passion I'll love you like it was the first time.
-With the years that I have left I'll make you forget any mistakes I might have made, I never meant to hurt you, my love, you know how I adore you and will my whole life long".
+The tune features Los Tres Caballeros on the background vocals with one of its members Chamín Correa performing the requinto, Cachao on the double bass, Luis Enrique playing percussion, and London Symphony Orchestra on the strings.
+In the lyrics, Estefan chants: "Con los años que me quedan yo viviré para darte amor borrando cada dolor con besos llenos de pasión como te amé por vez primera."
+The album booklet translates it as "With the years that I have left, I will live to give you love, I'll erase every hurt, with kisses filled with passion I'll love you like it was the first time."
 An English-language version, "If We Were Lovers", was also recorded.